 Scotts Valley Exchange Club

-The club meets at noon the second Wednesday of each month at Mint, 4652 Scotts Valley Drive, and from 5:30 to 7:00 p.m. the last Wednesday of each month at Scotts Valley Library, 251 Kings Village Road.
+Exchange meets at noon the second Wednesday of each month at Mint, 4652 Scotts Valley Drive, and at noon the fourth Wednesday of each month at Scotts Valley Branch Library, 251 Kings Village Road, for an informative meeting with a guest speaker of local relevance.
+The public is encouraged to attend.
+Appetizers and drinks are served.

 Kiwanis Club of Scotts Valley

-Kiwanis has evening meeting at 6 p.m. the second Wednesday of each month and at 7 a.m. all other Wednesdays.
-All meetings are at Bruno’s BBQ, 230-G Mount Hermon Road ($5).
+Kiwanis has an evening meeting at 6 p.m. the second Wednesday of each month ($5 plus menu selection).
+The club meets at 7 a.m. other Wednesdays.
+All meetings are at Bruno's BBQ, 230-G Mount Hermon Road.
 Those interested in the charitable work of Kiwanis are welcome to attend.

 For information: www.svkiwanis.org.